PataphysicalSociety/soupault.app/site/reference-manual.md

 You can also set the default value with `default` option (only for fields without `select_all = true`).

-As you can see from the `date` field definition, it’s possible to make soupault extract an attribute rather than content.
+As you can see from the `date` field definition, it is possible to make soupault extract an attribute of an element rather than its content.
 The `fallback_to_content` option defines what soupault will do if an element has no such attribute.
-With `fallback_to_content = true` it will extract the element content instead, while if it’s false, it will leave the field undefined.
+With `fallback_to_content = true` it will extract the element content instead.
+If it is false, it will leave the field undefined.

 ### Built-in index fields